-To continually have a positive effect on businesses in the Nigerian economy, Deepankar’s VConnect aims at providing a visibility study to businesses as well as building an economy of trust.
+To continually have a positive effect on businesses in the Nigerian economy, Deepankar’s VConnect aims at providing a feasibility study to businesses as well as building an economy of trust.
 “When you are able to build trust between a business and its clients, users will have no doubts about the businesses they come in contact with via our platform.
 VConnect prides itself in being recognized as a trusted economy.”

 VConnect has a low barrier entry which enables startups place their listings.
 It is a model that pays you off in the long run so once started, it will take a while to gather those businesses, pin their relationships with those businesses.
 To separate themselves from other competitors, VConnect tries as much as possible to understand and maintain a good relationship with its customers.
 At this level, an understanding of user needs comes in to be able to create end-user satisfaction.
 More so, they try not to over-market themselves so as not to send the wrong signal.
 It pays off eventually to allow for an organic traffic which stems from satisfaction from the customers who will keep coming back.